An Inward Mail

 I am both the sender and the receiver of this letter, as you may have realized by now.

-This writing was inspired by some inner life journeys in 2019, and the ever so timely, rather cosmic deliverance by Rainer Maria Rilke’s art amidst it.
+This writing was inspired by some inner life journeys in 2019, and the ever so timely, rather cosmic deliverance through art and insight.